jeremycline/jcline.org/_drafts/2021-05-28-hdr-in-linux-p2.md

 Wayland display server.
 Once a protocol is in place, Mutter needs to implement it.
 To support HDR, Mutter needs to be able to:

-* Inform clients of display capabilities
+* Inform clients of display capabilities.

 * Act upon the content encoding provided by the clients to correctly convert all content to the same encoding and blend them all together into the desktop